kassaaaaa/sg-kassandra/docs/sprint-artifacts/3-6-manager-school-settings-configuration.md

 **Advisory Notes:**
 - **Note:** The integration tests for data fetching and persistence were covered by E2E tests.
 While acceptable, consider adding focused integration tests in the future to isolate frontend-backend communication without a full UI test run.
 - **Note:** Consider replacing the text input for "Preferred Wind Directions" with a more user-friendly component like a series of checkboxes or a tag input to prevent formatting errors.

+---
+### Senior Developer Review (AI)

+- **Reviewer:** Amelia (Developer Agent)
+- **Date:** 2025-12-13
+- **Outcome:** <span style="color:green;">**Approve**</span>
+- **Justification:** All action items from the previous review have been successfully addressed.
+The required tests for RLS, Edge Functions, and E2E workflows are now implemented and passing.
+The feature meets all acceptance criteria and is ready for the next stage.

+---

+#### Summary

+This re-review confirms that the previously identified gaps in the testing strategy have been closed.
+The implementation remains solid, adhering to project standards and fulfilling all functional requirements.
+The feature is now considered complete and robust.

+---

+#### Key Findings

+No new findings.
+All previous findings have been resolved.